 ANNE AND SAMANTHA DAY

-Anne and Samantha Day is celebrated bi-annually on the summer solstice and the winter solstices.
-It honors Anne Frank and Samantha Smith.
+Celebrated bi-annually on the summer solstice and the winter solstice, Anne and Samantha Day honors Anne Frank and Samantha Smith.

-Generations have been moved by the words recorded in the diary of the young Jewish girl, Anne Frank.
-Born June 12, 1929, in Frankfurt, Germany on the cusp of one of the greatest upheavals in world history, Anne was the second daughter of Otto and Ruth Frank.
+Anne Frank moved generations with the words she recorded in her diary – the diary of a young Jewish girl.
+Born June 12, 1929, in Frankfurt, Germany, on the cusp of one of the most significant upheavals in world history, she was the second daughter of Otto and Ruth Frank.

-The family would eventually flee Nazi Germany for the relative safety of Amsterdam, Netherlands.
-Germany would begin their campaign in 1939 by attacking Poland and by 1942 the Netherlands would be occupied by the Nazi as well.
+The Frank family fled Nazi Germany for the relative safety of Amsterdam, Netherlands, after Germany began its campaign in 1939 by attacking Poland.
+By 1942, the Netherlands would be occupied by the Nazis as well.

-Weeks after receiving a red checkered diary for her 13th birthday, her family and the families of her father’s employees were forced into hiding.
+Weeks after receiving a red checkered diary for her 13th birthday, Anne’s family and the families of her father’s employees were forced into hiding.
 The year was 1942.
-The family survived in hiding in the empty space at the back of her father’s company building.
-It was here that Anne wrote daily.
-Her diary would become a place of solace when despair was overwhelming.
+Anne and her family survived in hiding in the empty space at the back of her father’s company building.
+It was here Anne wrote daily.
+Her diary became a place of solace when despair was overwhelming.

-Her family was betrayed in August of 1944, the men and women separated and forced into hard labor under brutal conditions in concentration camps.
-Her father would be the only family member to survive, and later discover the diary left behind.
+In August of 1944, betrayal split her family apart, separating the men from the women.
+The Germans forced the Franks into hard labor under brutal conditions in concentration camps.
+Her father would be the only family member to survive.
+He would later discover Anne’s diary left behind.

 The daughter of an instructor of college literature and a social worker, Samantha Smith, was born June 29, 1972.